Kotlin/kotlin-spec/docs/src/md/kotlin.core/coroutines.md

 #### Coroutine intrinsics

 Accessing the low-level continuations is performed using a limited number of built-in intrinsic functions, which form the complete coroutine API.
-The rest of asynchronous programming support is provided as a Kotlin library.
+The rest of asynchronous programming support is provided as a Kotlin library [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines).

 The complete built-in API for working with coroutines is shown below (all of these are declared in package `kotlin.coroutines.intrinsics` of the standard library).

 ```kotlin